Publisher profiles and Buyer visibility

 - All buyers except those you specify can make offers to you

 Be sure to specify buyers under the "Only buyers you specify can make offers to you" option otherwise your profiles won't be discoverable.
-If you don't add buyers under the "All buyers except those you specify can make offers to you" option, then all buyers can make offers to you.
+If buyers aren’t added under the "All buyers except those you specify can make offers to you" option, then all buyers can make offers to you.

 Under "Notifications", enter emails or group aliases.
 The email or group aliases are added by default under "Seller contacts" for RFPs only.
-Notifications are sent to emails under "Seller contacts" when important events occur during negotiation.
-You can later change the seller contacts specified in RFPs.
+Notifications are sent to those emails when important events occur during negotiation.
+You can change the seller contacts specified in RFPs.

-If you don't enter emails or group aliases, nobody in your network will be notified via email when a buyer wants to start negotiation with your network.
+If emails or group aliases aren’t added, nobody in your network is notified via email when a buyer wants to start negotiation with your network.

 A 7-day impression forecast is visible to buyers under a separate "Overview" tab.
 The "Overview" tab shows an impression forecast aggregated for all domains associated with a profile.
-In the case of a parent publisher profile, it's all domains/URLs in your network which you are authorized to sell.
+For a parent publisher profile, it displays all domains/URLs in your network which you're authorized to sell.

 - Demographics (gender, age, and geographic location) of visitors to your digital properties

 - Top sites and apps in terms of impressions

 - Verticals defined on your digital properties (for example, "Art & Entertainment", "Science", "Home & Garden")